mogensNielsen/dbt_imdb/README.md

 ### Defining models

-Schemas and tests can be defined in Yaml files.
+Schemas and tests can be defined in YAML files.
 Not necessary.

 Can enforce contracts and versioning if wanted/needed